 Email is Not Dying, It is Getting Better

 Email is only getting better.
 It has a strong foundation of daily usage for most professionals, and the experience is continually improving – threads, tabs, go to action links in the subject.
-We at VipeCloud have even developed a gmail sidebar for sales professionals.

 On the other hand, InMail is getting worse.
 The rub with LinkedIn’s business model is that it makes money by allowing people to send solicitation InMails, however, the more unwanted solicitations that are sent, the more people like me start to move away from reading any of my InMails.

 The paid for sales-related options in LinkedIn – Sales Navigator, Recruiter Lite, and Recruiter – are fairly pricey.
 And with the aforementioned issues, cost becomes a significant factor when email marketing, landing page, social selling and other products out there often provide a lower price point.